 - Suitable for: All staff levels

-- Learning outcomes: By the end of this course delegates will be skilled to mediate with parties with poor mental health
+- Learning outcomes: By the end of this workshop, delegates will be have the skills to mediate with parties with poor mental health

 - Delivery: In-house and Open Access Course (London and regional)